apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>staticParameters, list of StaticParameter, modifications of them trigger a process restart.</p>
+<p>A list of StaticParameter.
+Modifications of these parameters trigger a process restart.</p>
 </td>
 </tr>
 <tr>